 I got fed up corporate life and knew it was time to make a change.
 Which began with the founding of Black Cannabis Culture, a non-profit focused on educating minorities about the benefits of cannabis, history with the “War on Drugs”, and how to enter the cannabis industry as a business, primarily as an ancillary company.
 I’ve gotten to help with some cool business dealings, ideas, and gotten the opportunity to promote cannabis to a community that has been persecuted and lied to for years.

-I also began work in dispensaries and cultivation to understand the internal workings of the cannabis industry during this time.
+I also began working in dispensaries and cultivation to understand the internal workings of the cannabis industry during this time.
 I knew the underground market but dealing with a legal market is was a new concept that I felt was important to learn.
 After quickly moving up, I realized I was falling into a similar corporate culture that I had previously left and I refused to be apart of again.
 I then put my focus on opening a cannabis-friendly coffee shop here in Arizona since we have nothing like it.

 During this time, my mother was diagnosed with Multiple Sclerosis which had recently taken a family member away from us less than a year previous.
-With that it, caused me to start digging deep into the CBD side of the cannabis plant.
+When that moment hit, it caused me to start digging deep into the CBD side of the cannabis plant.
 Being a devout Christian and the lack of education about cannabis in the south, she had her reservation about taking any cannabis product and she was not open to many forms and I knew she was against “getting high”.
 This sparked the thought of presenting it to her in a form of something that she was used to consuming daily and wouldn’t have to adjust a regime.
 After months of R&D (and a few near fire situations) I found the blend of CBD and coffee to the product we have today.

-I want it to be more than a coffee shop for consumption; but also offers a space providing education to help erase the negative stigma and provide factual knowledge.
+As far as the coffee shop, I want it to be more than a coffee shop for consumption; but also offers a space providing education to help erase the negative stigma and provide factual knowledge.
 Another major proponent we want to focus on is being a supportive part of the community and small businesses as well by offering meeting and event space at a reasonable cost.
 The fees with some of these events are staggering and almost impossible for small businesses.

 We’re always bombarded by how great it is to pursue your passion, etc – but we’ve spoken with enough people to know that it’s not always easy.
 Overall, would you say things have been easy for you?

 I’ll just say, it’s been a process.
 As with many small businesses, I didn’t start with a lot of money but working multiple jobs along with running my business full time has kept it afloat.
-Growing up in a lower-income household I didn’t have trust or saving waiting for me so my business journey has always been squarely on my shoulders.
-So, my primary focus has to always be my business and how to continue to grow it.
+Growing up in a lower-income household I didn’t have a trust fund or saving waiting for me so my business journey has always been squarely on my shoulders.
+My primary focus has to always be my business and how to continue to grow it.
 I had a corporate job that provided financial comfort and benefits; but it was destroying me mentally which spills over to the physical.
 I could have tried to save more before I started my business but my mental happiness was, and is, more important than worrying about a financial struggle.
 Being financially broke is easier to recover from then being mentally broken.

 As much as we like to feel that we live in a country of equality, the fact is, being a black male has some disadvantages in attempting to build a business.
 With the added value of being in a heavily dominate the white male industry, you’re gonna have a few extra tasks to get in the door.
 Not that I’ve ever let any of these be an excuse; I’m still here grinding everyday.